jsdf/pce/README.md

 - build [target]: Configure, build and compile emulator to JS. [target] is either one of `macplus`, `ibmpc`, `atarist` or `native`.
 Specifiying an emulator arch builds the in-browser emulator JS file for that architecture. `native` builds all PCE executables normally.
 If you don't specify a [target] then all JS targets will be built.
-- rebuild: Build last again
+- rebuild: Build last again (eg. after modifying C source)
 - clean: Clean source tree
 - [nothing]: Build all emulator JS targets and (commonjs modules for each)